Tech-at-DU/ACS-4310-Data-Visualization-and-Web-Graphics/assessment/cereal-assessment/assessment.md

 ## Challenge 4

-Display a left axis showing the carbo amount in grams.
+Display a left axis showing the sugars amount in grams.

 - Create a left axis using your y scale